kares/jruby-rack-worker/README.md

 ## Motivation

-Ruby attempts to stay pretty close to UNIX and most popular workers have been modeled the spawn a background process way.
+Ruby attempts to stay pretty close to UNIX and most popular workers have been modeled the "spawn a background process" way.
 [JRuby](http://jruby.org) brings Java to the table, where "Young Java Knights" are thought to use threads whenever in a need to compute something parallel while serving requests.